fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4c.md

 ```

-Document databases do not demand the foreign key to be stored in the note resources, they could <i>also</i> be stored in the users collection, or even both:
+Document databases do not demand the foreign key to be stored in the note resources, it could <i>also</i> be stored in the users collection, or even both:

 ```js
 [